Trump tones down the bombast just a tick on Election Day

 For Trump, the question was whether the love of the MAGA die-hards would translate to another come-from-behind upset.
 The final day of the campaign meant a final chance for the president to rally the faithful, making private calls to key allies and flooding his Twitter feed with videos encouraging supporters to vote.

 He also had planned a viewing party at the White House with campaign donors and supporters, a use of the complex for electioneering activities that drew rebukes from government ethics watchdogs.

 Trump’s campaign responded that the move to the White House was necessitated because a planned reception at Trump International Hotel a few blocks away would have violated the local D.C. government’s coronavirus safety regulations limiting crowd sizes.
+The campaign is expected to pay for the party, which could cost hundreds of thousands of dollars, officials said.

 Confined to the White House, a president who has barnstormed through swing states in the final weeks of the campaign was suddenly far more isolated.
 Workers had erected new security fences to keep the public farther away and create a broader ring of protection around the complex amid concerns about potential election night unrest.